How Long Should You Keep Your Pay Stubs?

 General Guidelines for Keeping Paycheck Stubs

-The general rule of thumb for most employees is to keep their pay stubs for at least one year or until they’ve reconciled them with their annual W-2 form.
+The general rule of thumb for most employees is to keep their check stubs for at least one year or until they’ve reconciled them with their annual W-2 form.
 The W-2 form, which summarizes your yearly earnings and tax withholdings, is issued by your employer at the start of the year and serves as the basis for filing your taxes.
 Once you’ve confirmed that the information on your W-2 matches your pay stubs, you can usually discard the stubs—provided you don’t need them for other purposes.

 Recommendations from Experts